chrfrenning/zentransfer-desktop/README.md

 ZenTransfer is a *free* file transfer utility for professional photographers.

 It runs on Mac OS (Apple Silicon) and Windows.
+(It may run on Intel Mac's, but I don't have one to test.)

 It can: